 Once Boon saw how response times were faster, leading to more productivity and efficiency, he expanded its use to the finance, legal, product and people teams.
 Tickets on all topics, from questions about payroll to points of law, are not only delivered to the right person in the right department, but also resolved quickly and comprehensively.

-Pivoting to virtual meetings and launches, with help from Slack
+Pivoting to digital meetings and launches, with help from Slack

 When Covid hit, Slack made Gymshark’s pivot to remote working much easier, says Boon.